 - Since modern data integration, through metadata repository, allows central management of all business rules and data logic templates, changes with new data or migratory data, across platforms can be done through the already available rules and logic, in an efficient and effective manner.

 Therefore, it can be said, that modern data integration will eradicate many challenges that old data integration brought on.
-Moreover, it will create new capabilities and opportunities much beyond our expectation.
+Moreover, it will create new capabilities and opportunities much beyond our expectations.